-We are always interested to hear about what tests you run and the results you see.
+We are always interested to hear details on what tests you run and the results you see.
 Feel free to discuss them on the Qumulo community or reach out to us with any questions or comments.

 IN THIS ARTICLE

-Outlines the reported numbers and testing process used to collect the data for Qumulo Performance Benchmarks included in each release of Qumulo Core
+Outlines the reported NFS numbers and testing process used to collect the data for Qumulo Performance Benchmarks included in each release of Qumulo Core

 - Cluster running Qumulo Core

-With every release, Qumulo publishes performance benchmark results from testing we have run on a newly formed cluster using Linux clients.
+With every release, Qumulo publishes performance benchmark results in Tableau from testing we have run on a newly formed cluster using Linux clients.

 For the published throughput and IOPS numbers, we use some popular, off-the-shelf tests and run them in a couple different configurations.
 The numbers reported are benchmarks of expected performance if the same tests were run in the same manner.

 It's important to note that performance of storage is impacted by many factors and results may vary between environments due to the following: